Fatima-Zare/TSCNV/README.md

 ## **Method:**

-##### preparing the data: base-level read-count of the exonic regions of both sample and control data using samtools and BEDTools
+##### Preparing the data: base-level read-count of the exonic regions of both sample and control data using samtools and BEDTools

 ```
  $ samtools view -bh -L exom.bed tumor.bam > tumor_filteredexon.bam